 Reflect on the lesson you have just planned and note which of the Core Action indicators you think this lesson illustrates particularly well.

+Core Action 1 Indicators A, B, C

+Core Action 2 Indicators A, B, C, D

+Core Action 3 Indicators A, B, C,

+Core Action 4 Indicators A, B, C, D, E

 Tell us anything else you feel is important to know about this lesson that is not captured above or in the lesson plan.

+Our 1st grade students have been participating in a Read-Aloud Lesson for the book Owl Moon by Jane Yolen for 3 days this week.
+We are using a Read Aloud Project lesson from the RAP K-2 Edmodo Group.
+After the read –aloud portion of the lesson, the students will begin a modified Daily 5 schedule with both teachers teaching small groups.

 Step 4: Share the Lesson